dishb/firestarter/CONTRIBUTING.md

 ## Linting

-To make sure our code is maintainable, we use Pylint.
+To make sure our code is maintainable, we use Ruff.

-When running Pylint, make sure to use the `./.pylintrc` file for configuration.
+When running Ruff, use the command `ruff .` in the top level directory.